Docky37/alerts/readme.md

 - the administrative medicalRecord endpoint to perform CRUD operations on MedicalRecord (since v1.1).

 - OPS#1 endpoint allows user to get the list of persons covered by a given fire station and the dissociated count of adults and children covered (since v1.2).

+- the administrative endpoints integration tests (for firestation, person, medicalRecords) and increase JaCoCo covering rate by adding unit tests (PersonMappingTest and missed branches in existing tests), since v1.21.

 It also contains actuators (health, info & metrics).